 Package medplot installation instructions

 We will describe a typical installation of the medplot package.
-We hope it will work for you, as there seem to be some differences depending on which version of Excel you are using (2003, 2007, 2010).

-Prerequisites:

-MS Excel, 32 bit version, (versions 2003, 2007, 2010 should be supported; 64 bit versions are NOT supported)
+Prerequisites

+MS Excel

+R statistical environment (installed either locally or on a server)

 a working internet connection

-RAndFriends installation

-Navigate to http://rcom.univie.ac.at/download.html and follow the instructions to download and run the RAndFriends installation package (several hundred megabytes in size, in case you have a slow connection, this will take a while).
-When following on screen instructions you can stick to the default options, in case of doubt.
-(Note: SWord is actually not needed for medplot, but will be installed by default.)

 Installation of medplot package

+You have to install the medplot package on the computer that will run R and the web server.
+If you intend to run them on a separate computer, refer to shiny-server installation instructions on how to proceed (https://github.com/rstudio/shiny-server).
+If you intend to run them on user’s computer, you only need R and the shiny package installed on it.
+We will assume you are installing on the user’s computer, although the procedures should not be much different.

-Next you will install the medplot package, also via the R console.
+You will install the medplot package via the R console.
 For the moment, only installation via GitHub is supported (CRAN installations are planned).
 Open your R console and proceed.

 run: install.packages("devtools")